guimarais/PATA/README.md

 ## Goals

-1. Calculate trajectories
+1. Calculate trajectories.
-1. Build a database
+1. Build a database of diatomic collisions.
-1. Use Keras for deep learning: teach a NN to learn the physics behind the process.
+1. Use open source tools for data exploraion and processing: matplotlib, numpy, pandas, etc..
-1. Use open-source tools: tensforflow, keras, pandas.
+1. Benchmark open-source tools for prediction/learning: tensforflow, pytorch, pymc3.
 1. Ducks!
+Ducks are awesome!

-## Quack
+## Plotting styles

+For uniform data plotting in the project, please use one of the provided matplotlib mplstyle under `./styles`.

+* Default matplotlib style.
+Best for `jupyter-lab` light theme.
+* Latex fonts with **light** theme: `helvet2.mplstyle`.
+* Latex fonts with **dark** theme: `helvet2dark.mplstyle`.
+* Normal fonts with **dark** theme: `mpl2dark.mplstyle`.

+## Running code from the project

+The yaml file `pata.yml` can be used with conda to create a **pata** environment with all the required software.
+Just run in a terminal:

+`conda env create -f pata.yml`